A Bunch of Easy Ways to Reduce Plastic Use in Daily Life

 Read more about plastic free grocery shopping here.

-2. Reduce Plastic While On-the-Go
+2. Avoid Plastic While On-the-Go

 This is where I get caught way too many times.
 I’m out and about – running errands, driving the kids around or going out to eat – and I am not prepared.